1. Your body already knows what to do.

 There is a sequence of instinctive, repetitive reflexes that every baby goes through.
 Once you learn about the reflexes, your baby’s seemingly random movements suddenly make sense.
 You can support them learning breastfeeding without getting in their way.
 You can build a solid foundation of healthy parenting on things you learn in your breastfeeding relationship.

 You and your baby both have innate reflexes for breastfeeding.
 You can learn to work together and breastfeeding will become nourishing, comfortable, satisfying and truly enjoyable.

 3. Your health care provider may not be the best person to give you advice.

 All major medical organizations have policy statements stating that babies should be exclusively breastfed until they are 6 months old, unless there is a good reason not to.

 In spite of this, you will find health care providers (HCPs), who believe that many mothers can’t make enough milk, and that formula in a bottle is just as good as breastfeeding.

 In addition most physicians, including pediatricians, receive very little education in breastfeeding and no supervised practical training when they go to med school.
-Pharmaceutical companies know this, and provide infant feeding education through samples of formula, gifts, golf vacations and fancy lunches.
+Pharmaceutical companies know this and provide infant feeding education through samples of formula, gifts, golf vacations and expensive lunches.
 Similac has even put their formula sales pitch onto an iPad that they give to doctors, so they have a script to follow.

 If you have an HCP who understands and supports you in breastfeeding, that is wonderful!
 If your HCP is able to answer all your questions about breastfeeding, then you have found a real treasure.
 Appreciate them!